Are Your Propane Employees CETP Certified? (updated May 2021)

 Photo courtesy Propane Education and Research Council

-When it comes to propane operations, providing quality training for your employees can go a long way towards preventing accidents.
+When it comes to propane operations, providing quality training and education for your employees can go a long way toward preventing accidents.
 Educated employees understand how to work with propane safely and know how to meet code requirements.
 These educated employees send a message to your customers that safety is a priority, which can help set you apart from your competitors.
-Many insurers also require employee training and certification as a condition of coverage.
+Plus, many insurers require employee training and certification as a condition of coverage.

-The industry standard for propane training (and the route that EMC recommends) is the Certified Employee Training Program (CETP) from the Propane Education & Research Council (PERC).
+Industry Standard Propane Training: CETPThe industry standard for propane training—and the program that EMC recommends—is the Certified Employee Training Program (CETP) from the Propane Education & Research Council (PERC).
 There are a variety of CETP courses available, from Basic Principles & Practices to Bobtail Delivery Operations, so you can tailor your employees’ training to their job functions.

 After training is complete, there are three steps to attaining CETP certification from the National Propane Gas Association (NPGA).

-Don’t fall short on your certification requirements!
-According to the NPGA, 30 percent of employees who pass the exam fail to complete the rest of the certification requirements within the allotted time.
-After that 12-month window expires, employees will have to retake the exam in order to finish CETP certification.
+Make sure your employees don’t fall short on their certification requirements.
+According to the NPGA, 30% of employees who pass the exam fail to complete the rest of the certification requirements within the allotted time.
+After the 12-month window expires, employees have to retake the exam in order to finish CETP certification.

 Once employees complete the training and certification requirements, they receive a certificate, patch and wallet card recognizing their propane expertise.
 Your insurance carrier may request a copy of each qualifying employee’s certificate.